Section A. Author Guideline for Manuscript Preparation

 1. Manuscript/Article file format and basic structure

-A file should process preferably using Microsoft Office applications (word, power point, excel) and or in Open Office in English.
-The main file should be preferably saved as .doc/.docx format.
-Cambria, 11 font size should be used to prepare the manuscript throughout with [single] spacing except otherwise mentioned.
-Article should be typed on one side of A4 sized paper having margins of at least 25 mm around.
-The manuscript of full length research article must have segments and or sub-sections as 'Abstract', 'Introduction', 'Materials and Methods', 'Results and Discussion', 'Summary or Conclusion', 'Acknowledgements (if any)' and 'References'.
-Manuscript should be spell-checked and grammar-checked properly.
-A manuscript should be limited to 10 pages; but it could be of 15 pages where necessary.
+A file should be processed preferably using Microsoft Office applications (Word, PowerPoint, and Excel) and/or in Open Office in English.
+The main file should preferably be saved in .doc/.docx format.
+Times New Roman, 11 font size, should be used to prepare the manuscript throughout with [double] spacing except where otherwise mentioned.
+The article should be typed on one side of A4-sized paper having margins of at least 25 mm all around.
+The manuscript of a full-length research article must have segments and/or sub-sections such as 'Abstract,' 'Introduction,' 'Materials and Methods,' 'Results and Discussion,' 'Summary or Conclusion/Recommendation,' 'Acknowledgements (if any),' and 'References.'
+The manuscript should be spell-checked and grammar-checked properly.
+A manuscript should be limited to 10-12 pages, but it could be with more pages where necessary.

-• Submit your manuscript by email to [email protected], or proceed through faster and easier [ Online Submissions ].
+• Submit a manuscript by email to editor@journalbinet.com, or proceed through faster and easier [ Online Submissions ].

-A file should process preferably using Microsoft Office applications (word, power point, excel) and or in Open Office in English.
-The main file should be preferably saved as .doc/.docx format.
-Cambria, 11 font size should be used to prepare the manuscript throughout with [single] spacing except otherwise mentioned.
-Article should be typed on one side of A4 sized paper having margins of at least 25 mm around.
-The manuscript of full length research article must have segments and or sub-sections as 'Abstract', 'Introduction', 'Materials and Methods', 'Results and Discussion', 'Summary or Conclusion', 'Acknowledgements (if any)' and 'References'.
-Manuscript should be spell-checked and grammar-checked properly.
-A manuscript should be limited to 10 pages; but it could be of 15 pages where necessary.
+A file should be processed preferably using Microsoft Office applications (Word, PowerPoint, and Excel) and/or in Open Office in English.
+The main file should preferably be saved in .doc/.docx format.
+Times New Roman, 11 font size, should be used to prepare the manuscript throughout with [double] spacing except where otherwise mentioned.
+The article should be typed on one side of A4-sized paper having margins of at least 25 mm all around.
+The manuscript of a full-length research article must have segments and/or sub-sections such as 'Abstract,' 'Introduction,' 'Materials and Methods,' 'Results and Discussion,' 'Summary or Conclusion/Recommendation,' 'Acknowledgements (if any),' and 'References.'
+The manuscript should be spell-checked and grammar-checked properly.
+A manuscript should be limited to 10-12 pages, but it could be with more pages where necessary.

-• Submit your manuscript by email to [email protected], or proceed through faster and easier [ Online Submissions ].
+• Submit a manuscript by email to editor@journalbinet.com, or proceed through faster and easier [ Online Submissions ].

 2. Title, Affiliations and Corresponding Author

-First page of a manuscript should contain the (a) Title (16 font size with bold), full name of the (b) Author and Co-authors (14 font size) along with the (c) affiliation/postal address of institution (12 font size) where the work was carried out.
+The first page of a manuscript should contain the (a) Title (16 font size with bold), full name of the (b) Author and Co-authors (14 font size) along with the (c) affiliation/postal address of the institutions (12 font size) where the work was carried out.
 The (d) email of corresponding author should be correct and up-to-date (10 font size).
-Also, provide corresponding author phone or mobile number in affiliation section.
-Email address of each author is preferable.
-Title should be concise and informative as titles are often used in information-retrieval systems and represent scientific findings of an article.
+Also, provide corresponding author's phone or mobile number in the affiliation section.
+The email address of each author is preferable.
+The title should be concise and informative, as titles are often used in information-retrieval systems and represent the scientific findings of an article.
 A title should be understandable to non-specialist readers; it should not be more than three simplified and short lines.

-First page of a manuscript should contain the (a) Title (16 font size with bold), full name of the (b) Author and Co-authors (14 font size) along with the (c) affiliation/postal address of institution (12 font size) where the work was carried out.
+The first page of a manuscript should contain the (a) Title (16 font size with bold), full name of the (b) Author and Co-authors (14 font size) along with the (c) affiliation/postal address of the institutions (12 font size) where the work was carried out.
 The (d) email of corresponding author should be correct and up-to-date (10 font size).
-Also, provide corresponding author phone or mobile number in affiliation section.
-Email address of each author is preferable.
-Title should be concise and informative as titles are often used in information-retrieval systems and represent scientific findings of an article.
+Also, provide corresponding author's phone or mobile number in the affiliation section.
+The email address of each author is preferable.
+The title should be concise and informative, as titles are often used in information-retrieval systems and represent the scientific findings of an article.
 A title should be understandable to non-specialist readers; it should not be more than three simplified and short lines.

 3. Abstract and Keywords

-A concise and factual Abstract (11 font size & in italic form) is required (maximum length 1250 words if necessary, but preferably limited to 750 words only).
-The abstract should state clearly purpose/background of the research, the principal results and major conclusions; it should convey the concept to non-specialist readers.
-Also, non-standard or uncommon abbreviations should be avoided, if essential must be defined within the abstract first.
+A concise and factual Abstract (11 font size & in italic form) is required (maximum length 600 words if necessary, but preferably limited to 450 words only).
+The abstract should state clearly the purpose/background of the research, methodology involved, the principal results, and major conclusions; it should convey the concept to non-specialist readers.
+Also, non-standard or uncommon abbreviations should be avoided; if essential, they must be defined within the abstract first.
 An abstract is often presented separately from the article, so it must be able to stand alone.
-The authors should provide 5-7 firmly established keywords below the abstract, these key words should not be from the title words.
-Each keywords first letter would be capitalized.
+The authors should provide 5-7 firmly established keywords below the abstract; these keywords should not be from the title.
+Each keyword's first letter would be capitalized.

-A concise and factual Abstract (11 font size & in italic form) is required (maximum length 1250 words if necessary, but preferably limited to 750 words only).
-The abstract should state clearly purpose/background of the research, the principal results and major conclusions; it should convey the concept to non-specialist readers.
-Also, non-standard or uncommon abbreviations should be avoided, if essential must be defined within the abstract first.
+A concise and factual Abstract (11 font size & in italic form) is required (maximum length 600 words if necessary, but preferably limited to 450 words only).
+The abstract should state clearly the purpose/background of the research, methodology involved, the principal results, and major conclusions; it should convey the concept to non-specialist readers.
+Also, non-standard or uncommon abbreviations should be avoided; if essential, they must be defined within the abstract first.
 An abstract is often presented separately from the article, so it must be able to stand alone.
-The authors should provide 5-7 firmly established keywords below the abstract, these key words should not be from the title words.
-Each keywords first letter would be capitalized.
+The authors should provide 5-7 firmly established keywords below the abstract; these keywords should not be from the title.
+Each keyword's first letter would be capitalized.

 4. Abbreviations

-Non-standard and uncommon abbreviations should be defined clearly in parenthesis (brackets, dashes or commas) when it used first time in an article text.
-Avoid putting abbreviation definition in footer.
+Non-standard and uncommon abbreviations should be defined clearly in parenthesis (brackets, dashes, or commas) when they are used for the first time in an article text.
+Avoid putting abbreviation definitions in the footer.
 Ensure consistency of abbreviation throughout the article.

-Non-standard and uncommon abbreviations should be defined clearly in parenthesis (brackets, dashes or commas) when it used first time in an article text.
-Avoid putting abbreviation definition in footer.
+Non-standard and uncommon abbreviations should be defined clearly in parenthesis (brackets, dashes, or commas) when they are used for the first time in an article text.
+Avoid putting abbreviation definitions in the footer.
 Ensure consistency of abbreviation throughout the article.

 State the objectives of the work and provide an adequate background, avoiding a detailed literature survey or a summary of the results.
 Only essential and related information should be presented systematically as if you are starting a story of science with necessary background and justification behind it.
-Objectives of any works should understandable from the introduction.
+Objectives and justification of any work should be understandable from the introduction.

 State the objectives of the work and provide an adequate background, avoiding a detailed literature survey or a summary of the results.
 Only essential and related information should be presented systematically as if you are starting a story of science with necessary background and justification behind it.
-Objectives of any works should understandable from the introduction.
+Objectives and justification of any work should be understandable from the introduction.

 6. Materials and Methods